Interedge backscattering in time-reversal symmetric quantum spin Hall Josephson junctions: Signatures of the backscattering process

-\emph{Signatures of the backscattering process} --- We shift our focus to studying signatures of the coupling between phase-dependent and -independent ABS.
-Since the backscattering mechanism introduced here modifies drastically the spatial distribution of the supercurrent, we expect already a modified critical current $I_\text{c}$ as a function of an external magnetic flux $\Phi=B \text{W} L_N$, also known as the SQI pattern~\cite{Dynes1971a}.
+We shift our focus to studying signatures of the coupling between phase-dependent and phase-independent ABS.
+First, we use the ABS spectrum obtained in the previous section as input for a phenomenological RSJ model to analyze the Shapiro response.
+Second, we examine how the same backscattering mechanism affects the SQI pattern.

-The change in the SQI pattern is present for parity constrained or unconstrained scenarios.
-Thus, we calculate $I_\text{c}$ from the maximum of the equilibrium supercurrent $I_\text{c} =\text{Max}_\phi\{I(\phi)\}$, with

-where $G_{RL}^{+-}(E)\equiv G^{+-}(x_0-a,x_0+a,E)$ are the equilibrium lesser GFs evaluated at $L=x_0-a_x$ and $R=x_0+a_x$ positions, with $x_0$ placed on the central normal part of the junction.
-Besides, $V_{LR/RL}$ couples different layers of the discretized Hamiltonian.
-Here, we take the trace over the electron part of the GFs and the width $\text{W}$ of the junction.

-In Fig.~\ref{fig:SQIpattern}(a), we study the impact of considering different ratios $L_{N'}/L_N$ on the SQI pattern.
-Thus, we increase $L_{N'}$ in steps of $50\,a$ and show the normalized $I_\text{c}/I_{\text{c,max}}$ for an increasing $L_{N'}$ from bottom to top.
-Here, $I_{\text{c,max}}$ is the maximum value of $I_\text{c}$ over $\Phi$ for a given set of parameters.
-For clarity, we shift vertically each curve as we increase $L_{N'}$.
-We can observe that deviations of the sinusoidal character of the SQI pattern arise for $\Phi/\Phi_0\sim L_N/ L_{N'}$, e.g.~for $L_N/ L_{N'}\approx 3.6$, we observe changes for $\Phi/\Phi_0 \geq 3$, as the area enclosed by the N' regions needs a comparable magnetic flux.
-For larger $L_{N'}$, the SQI pattern changes its periodicity for smaller magnetic flux, developing erratic patterns or periodic ones, depending on the relative fluxes threading the N and N' regions.
-Note that introducing different lengths for the left and right $L_{N'}$ can lead to an even more erratic pattern, since in this situation, there is an extra periodicity coming into play~\cite{SM}.

-The presence of potential disorder on the N' regions broadens the energy spectrum of the phase-independent ABS~\cite{SM}.
-Consequently, the coupling between phase-dependent and -independent ABS becomes effectively suppressed.
-To see its influence on the SQI pattern, we introduce a random local potential on the sites placed at the N' regions within the values $[-\lambda,\lambda]$.
-In Fig.~\ref{fig:SQIpattern}(b), we can observe that the features distorting the SQI pattern are smoothed out for increasing $\lambda$, resulting from the broadening of the phase-independent ABS.
-Indeed, for $\lambda\lesssim 3|M|$, we observe numerically that the ABS become broader, but nevertheless, well-formed independently of $p_{N'}$~\cite{SM}.
-For larger disorder strengths $\lambda> 4|M|$, the topological protection of the QSH edges is effectively removed since QSH edge states can now hybridize with the bulk states.
-Consequently, the phase-independent ABS do not form, yielding approximately the conventional picture of QSH Josephson junction~\cite{Baxevanis2015a}.

-To have a direct proof of the phase-independent ABS participation, we propose to selectively remove the topological character by means of a finite magnetic flux.
-Due to the different areas in the N and N' regions, a finite magnetic flux shifts relatively the position of phase-independent and phase-dependent ABS.
-Indeed, the former become